All about Mougins Village

 Mougins Village

-Mougins Village is a true jewel on the Côte d’Azur located just 7 km from the coast in the hinterland between Cannes and Grasse.
-A fantastic medieval village that sits beautifully in the landscape on a hilltop surrounded by pines, olive trees and cypresses as well as long stretches of art.
+Mougins Village is a true jewel of the Côte d’Azur located just 7 km from the coast in the hinterland between Cannes and Grasse.
+A stunning medieval village perched on a hilltop surrounded by pine, olive and cypress trees and art galore.

 Mougins in France aeerial photp

-Mougins Village is beautifully situated on a hilltop and invites you to unforgettable experiences – ©Mougins Tourisme
+Mougins Village is beautifully situated on a hilltop and offers unforgettable experiences – ©Mougins Tourisme

 Experiences in Mougins

-With its narrow streets, stone-paved passages and a fantastic view of the Côte d'Azur, Mougins Village is an oasis of peace and beauty.
-Here, visitors can enjoy a rich history, beautiful surroundings and a world-class gastronomic scene.
+With its narrow streets, stone-paved passages and stunning views of the Côte d'Azur, Mougins Village is an oasis of peace and beauty.
+Here visitors can enjoy a rich history, beautiful surroundings and a world-class gastronomic scene.

-Picasso lived in Mougins in the last years of his life, and his presence has had a lasting impact on the city's cultural life.
+Mougins is particularly known for its artistic heritage and the town has attracted many famous artists over the years, including the world famous Pablo Picasso.
+Picasso lived in Mougins during the last years of his life and his presence has had a lasting impact on the cultural life of the town.

 Art shop in Mougins Village

-The streets of Mougins Village are like a fireworks display of art with the many galleries and workshops – ©cityxee.com
+The streets of Mougins Village are like a firework display of art with its many galleries and workshops - ©cityxee.com

 • The galleries